 An authentic margherita uses a special type of pizza dough, Neapolitan.
 But to keep things easy we’re using an Italian pizza dough recipe for our grilled margherita pizza.
 You can also purchase frozen raw pizza dough at stores like Walmart, in the freezer section.

-Use fresh tomatoes that are good for slicing.
+Unlike our regular homemade pizza sauce recipe, we are using fresh tomatoes that are good for slicing.
 Avoid cherry tomatoes and grape tomatoes.
 San Marzano tomatoes are the best for grilling a margherita pizza because they are meaty, and have less water content.
 Romas can be used if you don’t have San Marzanos.

 You want the best fresh mozzarella you can find – the kind you get that is packed in water is best, and second best is the vacuum sealed fresh small balls of mozzarella – but make sure they are not the marinated ones; you want fresh plain mozzarella.
 Slice it approximately the same size and thickness as the tomatoes.
 Don’t use marinated mozzarella, shredded mozzarella or grated cheese.